808-593-8885

 Need Medicaid ASAP?

-For a client who is already in a nursing home or about to enter a nursing home, we use creative techniques to protect as much of the assets as possible, and to get the client qualified for Medicaid as soon as possible.
+For a client who is already in a nursing home or about to enter a nursing home, we use creative techniques to protect as much of the assets as possible, and to get the client qualified for Med-QUEST as soon as possible.

 We have had many clients marvel that we have been able to quickly get them qualified for Medicaid for nursing home costs, when they thought they would have to spend down their assets to almost nothing.